Menu Close

 We are told that the fastest way to small and thin (and therefore healthy and happy) is to

-2) Mathematically analyze our food constantly in terms of intake and nutritional value.
+2. Mathematically analyse our food constantly in terms of intake and nutritional value.

-Nowhere in this equation for healthy and happy do you find real life recommendations like hunting down your neighborhood’s best pizza, savoring your Mom’s amazing holiday cookies or enjoying wine with friends (virtually or otherwise).
+Nowhere in this equation for healthy and happy do you find real-life recommendations like hunting down your neighbourhood’s best pizza, savouring your Mom’s amazing holiday cookies or enjoying wine with friends (virtually or otherwise).

 In other words, popular diet and “fitness” messaging that equates “thin is a win” often paints the foods we share with others as the enemy.